Nockiro/crypto-whale-watching-app/README.md

+## Pre-Notes

+Original repository by pmaji can be found [here](https://github.com/pmaji/crypto-whale-watching-app/) This is just a mirror repository with the following adjustments:
+* Adjustments for publishing via [Phusion Passenger](https://www.phusionpassenger.com/library/) running with Plesk on https://cryptowhale.nockiro.de/.

+### Publishing via Plesk/Passenger as independent application

+1. Install dependencies via `pip3 install -r requirements.txt -t lib/`
+2. Use passenger_wsgi.py as app start file

 ## Introduction

 Welcome!
 This is a Python-based Dash app meant to track whale activity in buy / sell walls on crypto-currency exchanges (presently just operational for GDAX, but more exchanges to come).
 This document aims to explain the purpose, functionality, and future of this project.
 Please do share this with your fellow coders / traders / crypto-aficionados, and contribute to the future of this project by calling out issues, requesting new features, and submitting pull requests to improve the app.